 Project Silverdome is a research project aimed at breaking or slowing the cycle of runaway warming with a literal deflector shield around Earth.
 Frankly, I have no idea if this would actually work.
 That’s what makes it a research project.
 But there’s also no reason to think it wouldn’t.

 In short, imagine a giant, semi-transparent mirror shield covering the planet.
 Ideally, this shield would be almost invisible from the ground, yet capable of reflecting some percentage of the sun’s energy back out into space.
 For practical and cost purposes, is should be light (with in terms of color and weight), as well as nonmagnetic, and penetrable by spacecraft and satellites.

 We could accomplish this with a light dusting of some light colored material in low geosynchronous orbit between the tropic lines.
 I would suggest something like titanium dioxide; the pigment in white paint, as well as the active ingredient in most sunscreens.
 Titanium dioxide is incredibly effective in repelling solar energy (hence its use in sunscreen).
 It’s also incredibly light, as titanium typically is.
 This reduces cost of implementation.
 So does the fact that the stuff is almost literally cheap as dirt.

-Whether they be launched by public or private funding, a few Silverdome satellites carrying a few tons of powdered titanium dioxide would theoretically be enough to increase the Earth’s total albedo by a few percent.
+Whether they be launched by public or private funding, a few Silverdome satellites carrying a few tons of powdered titanium dioxide (or other materials) would theoretically be enough to increase the Earth’s total albedo by a few percent.
 Enough to interrupt the thermal runaway cycle and give us a chance at getting to carbon neutral before the entire planet burns down.
 Depending on the particle size, it could also be removed or reduced later as needs may be.
 It could also be added to.

 Silverdome would give humanity effectively permanent control over the Earth’s albedo, and the ability to turn our global thermostat up or down at will.